HOW TO: Oh, Look at me, 2021

 Kismet Creative Studio

-HOW TO: Oh, look at me is a film that captures a multi-layered, interdisciplinary performance enacted as an activation of GeoVanna’s sculptural installation of the same name.
-Through the performance, the installation is transformed from a static form into a space that encourages contemplation, meditation and connection.
+HOW TO: Oh, look at me is a film that captures a multi-layered, interdisciplinary performance, serving as an activation of GeoVanna Gonzalez’s sculptural installation of the same name.
+The performance transforms the installation from a static object into a dynamic space of contemplation, meditation, and connection.